tpapp/FlexDates.jl/README.md

 MyDate(1980, 1, 1)
 ```

 Limited arithmetic and comparisons are supported.
-Keep in mind that
-these operations will be fast when you use dates with the *same
-epoch*, otherwise dates will be converted back to `Date` for
-calculations.
-A single dataset should use a single epoch unless there
-is a compelling reason to do otherwise.
+Keep in mind that these operations will be fast when you use dates with the *same epoch*, otherwise dates will be converted back to `Date` for calculations.
+A single dataset should use a single epoch unless there is a compelling reason to do otherwise.

+For sophisticated arithmetic and date calculations, convert to `Date`, since `FlexDate` is meant primarily as a storage format.

 For timespans, it is recommended that you use
 [DiscreteRanges.jl](https://github.com/tpapp/DiscreteRanges.jl):